 But for those of us who feel more introverted and don't necessarily enjoy making smalltalk, meetups may feel daunting.
 Here are some tips to make the most of your experience:

 Meetups are work, not hang time with your friends.
 Consider them work in the same manner as your lessons and classwork.
 They are a necessary part of becoming a developer.
-Much like your knowledge of the various technical skills you practice at Epicodus will help you find employment, so too with the network you grow at events like these.
+Much like the technical skills you practice at Epicodus will help you find employment, so too will the network you grow at events like these.
 Time spent nurturing social connections can later help get your resume in the right hands.

 Prepare for crowds.
 Meetups can be busy and crowded.
 If this intimidates you, remind yourself again that this is work.
 Know where the restrooms and exits are.
 Get there early and familiarize yourself with the space before it becomes crowded.
 (Getting there early may also allow you to introduce yourself to the meetup hosts before they're tied up, too!)
 Make a goal to stay for one hour, chat with at least 3-5 people, then re-assess based on your comfort levels after the hour has passed.

 Find a meetup about a topic you're interested in.
-You’ll find it more easy to talk to people if you have an interest and some knowledge of the topic at hand.
-And,
+You’ll find it easier to talk to people if you have an interest and some knowledge of the topic at hand.